Rube Foster

-Andrew "Rube" Foster (September 17, 1879 – December 9, 1930) was an American baseball player, manager, and executive in the Negro leagues.
+Andrew "Rube" Foster (September 17, 1879 – December 9, 1930) was an American professional baseball co-founder, player, manager, and executive in the Negro leagues.
 He was elected to the Baseball Hall of Fame in 1981.

 Foster is considered by sports historians to have been one of the best pitchers of the 1900s.
 He is known for founding and managing the Chicago American Giants, one of the most successful black baseball teams of the pre-integration era.
-Most notably, he organized the Negro National League, the first long-lasting professional league for African-American ballplayers, which operated from 1920 to 1931.
+Most notably, he founded the Negro National League, the first long-lasting professional league for African-American ballplayers, which operated from 1920 to 1931.
 He is known as the "father of Black Baseball."

 Foster adopted his longtime nickname, "Rube", as his official middle name later in life.

 Early years

 Foster was born in La Grange, Texas, on September 17, 1879.
 His father, also named Andrew, was a minister and elder of the local African Methodist Episcopal Church.
 Foster started his professional career with the Waco Yellow Jackets, an independent black team, in 1897 and played for the Hot Springs Arlingtons in 1901.
 Over the next few years he gradually built up a reputation among white and black fans alike, until he was signed by Frank Leland's Chicago Union Giants, a team in the top ranks of black baseball, in 1902.
 He was released after a slump and signed with a white semipro team based in Otsego, Michigan—Bardeen's Otsego Independents.
 According to Phil Dixon's American Baseball Chronicles: Great Teams, The 1905 Philadelphia Giants, Volume III: "In completing the summer of 1902 with Otsego's multi-ethnic team—the only multi-race team with which he would ever regularly perform—Foster is reported to have pitched twelve games.
 He finished with a documented record of eight wins and four losses along with eighty-two documented strikeouts.
 Ironically, strikeout totals for five games in which he appeared were not recorded.
 If found, the totals would likely show that Foster struck out more than one-hundred batters for Otsego.
 In the seven games where details exist, Foster averaged eleven strikeouts per outing."
 Toward the end of the season, he joined the Cuban X-Giants of Philadelphia, perhaps the best team in black baseball.
 The 1903 season saw Foster establish himself as the X-Giants' pitching star.
 In a postseason series for the eastern black championship, the X-Giants defeated Sol White's Philadelphia Giants five games to two, with Foster himself winning four games.